adaltas/ece-webtech-2022-fall/courses/webtech/modules/02.nodejs/index.md

-# Prerequisites and introduction to Web Technologies
+# Getting started with Node.js

 The course starts with a brief overview of Node.JS, its usage, strengths, and ecosystem with NPM and YARN.
 It continues with a quick getting started to get a script up and running introducing the concepts of modules and packages.